AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site.md

 You can create the AEM site preset in two ways:

-**From the Web Editor:** In the Repository panel, open the DITA map file in Map View, then in the Output tab, select the + icon to create an output preset, and then select AEM Site from the type drop-down in the Add preset dialog.In the Web editor the configurations have been organized under General and Advanced tabs:
+**From the Web Editor:** In the Repository panel, open the DITA map file in Map View, then in the Output tab, select the + icon to create an output preset, and then select AEM Site from the type drop-down in the Add preset dialog.
+In the Web editor the configurations have been organized under General and Advanced tabs:

 **General**